hyperledger/iroha/docs/source/references/config.md

 ### `sumeragi.gossip_batch_size`

 Maximum number of transactions in tx gossip batch message.
+While configuring this, attention should be payed to `p2p` max message size.

 Has type `usize`.
 Can be configured via environment variable `SUMERAGI_GOSSIP_BATCH_SIZE`